BeeyondCereal

 cooked canned green beans in a skillet mixed with seasonings.

-Taste and adjust seasonings if necessary.
+Taste and adjust seasonings as needed.
+Serve warm.
+Enjoy!

 1. Check Labels: Review the sodium content on the back of canned green bean cans at the store.